sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

     verb=juxtapose,noun=performer,prep=with,prep_obj=tracks,V

-Thus, the value of P(Noun=performer | Label=V) is zero, making P(Label=V | Verb=juxtapose, Noun=performer, Prep=with, PrepObj=tracks) also zero, regardless of how much the rest of the information looks like a V attachment.
+Thus, the value of p(Noun=performer | Label=V) is zero, making p(Label=V | Verb=juxtapose, Noun=performer, Prep=with, PrepObj=tracks) also zero, regardless of how much the rest of the information looks like a V attachment.

 We can fix this by using add-λ smoothing.
 For example, we can smooth the prior probabilities of the labels as follows: